-The EC’s aim to become a user-focused and data-driven digital organisation by 2022 is led by its 40,000-strong Digital Workplace Engineering unit.
-But the commission faces two major IT challenges: designing, development and deploying the new core digital systems it needs, while addressing the modernisation of its legacy IT platforms.
+The EC’s aim to become a user-focused and data-driven digital organisation by 2022.
+But the commission faces two major IT challenges: designing, developing and deploying the new core digital systems it needs, while addressing the modernisation of its legacy IT platforms.

-Campolargo pointed out that the EC has consolidated its various datacentres into a new modern facility in Luxembourg.
+Campolargo pointed out that the EC had consolidated its various datacentres into a modern facility in Luxembourg.

 In parallel with the datacentre refresh, the EC has been making inroads with its adoption of cloud computing and has started “experimenting” with this approach in various trials with public sector institutions and agencies, said Campolargo.

 The EC’s cloud migration began in 2013 and the organisation uses a multiple cloud provider approach.
 Multiple applications are due to be moved to the cloud and, once complete, the project is expected to significantly reduce the EC’s IT costs.

 Other cloud-based initiatives led by the EC include GNU machine translation and the creation of development environments.
 Also, the EC’s content management unit has been using the AWS set-up to run open source content management platform Drupal.
 The system covers all of the EC’s websites for each of the EU member countries, as well as an international research network for 55,000 registered members.

 - Competitive threats: What the growth in new public sector cloud frameworks means for G-Cloud.